puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 ### Module Basics
 > ### About Module Directories
 >
-> By default, installed modules are located in `/etc/puppetlabs/code/environments/production/modules`.
-This includes modules installed by Puppet, those that you download from the Forge, and those that you write yourself.
+>By default, Puppet keeps modules in an environment's [`modulepath`](./dirs_modulepath.html), which for the production environment defaults to `/etc/puppetlabs/code/environments/production/modules`.
+This includes modules that Puppet installs, those that you download from the Forge, and those you write yourself.
+In a fresh installation, you need to create this `modules` subdirectory yourself by navigating to `/etc/puppetlabs/code/environments/production` and running `mkdir modules`.
-> To change this path, modify  the [`modulepath`](/references/3.8.latest/configuration.html#modulepath) setting in [`puppet.conf`](https://docs.puppetlabs.com/puppet/latest/reference/config_file_main.html).)
 >
-> **Note**: Puppet also checks the path `/opt/puppet/share/puppet/modules` for modules, but don’t modify anything in this directory or add modules of your own to it.
+>**Note:** Puppet also creates another module directory: `/opt/puppetlabs/puppet/modules`.
+Don't modify or add anything in this directory, including modules of your own.
 >
 >There are plenty of resources about modules and the creation of modules that you can reference.
 Check out [Modules and Manifests](./puppet_modules_manifests.html), the [Beginner's Guide to Modules](/guides/module_guides/bgtm.html), and the [Puppet Forge](https://forge.puppetlabs.com/).